 Download the Contract Release Application Form (pdf)

 Meal Plan Exemptions

-Saint Louis University makes reasonable accommodations for students with differing meal preparation needs as contracted with Chartwell's Dining Services for student meals.
-Chartwell's has a dietitian on staff to provide ongoing assistance to students who request meal plan accommodations.
+Saint Louis University makes reasonable accommodations for students with differing meal preparation needs as contracted with Aramark's Dining Services for student meals.
+Aramark's has a dietitian on staff to provide ongoing assistance to students who request meal plan accommodations.

 Every effort will be made to offer meals to all students based on documented dietary restrictions and religious affiliations.
 However, the University will not offer meal plan exemptions for any reason unless the dietitian has contacted Housing and Residence Life administration to indicate, based on their review, an accommodation cannot be made and a release from the meal plan should be considered due to extenuating circumstances.